Paschke duality and assembly maps: Introduction and statements

 But even in the case where both theorems are applicable the technical details of their statements are quite different so that at the moment it is difficult to compare them in a precise way.
 In the following we explain this problem in greater detail.

-The space $X$ in \cite[Thm.\ 1.5]{Benameur:2020aa}\footnote{denoted by $Z$ in the reference} is a metric space with an isometric proper cocompact action of $G$.
-In order {to} fit into our theorem we must require in addition that it admits a scale $\tau$ such that $(X,\tau)$ belongs to $\UBC^{\scale}$, and that it is homotopy equivalent to a $G$-finite $G$-simplicial complex.
+The space $X$ in \cite[Thm.\ 1.5]{Benameur:2020aa} (denoted by $Z$ in the reference) is a metric space with an isometric proper cocompact action of $G$.
+In order {to} fit into our theorem we must require that it is homotopy equivalent to a $G$-finite $G$-simplicial complex.
 The domain of the Paschke map in \cite[Thm.\ 1.5]{Benameur:2020aa} is the $K$-theory of a certain $C^{*}$-algebra $Q^{G}(H,\rho,\phi)$, where $H$ is a sufficiently large Hilbert $C^{*}$-module over a commutative unital $C^{*}$-algebra $A$.
-In order to compare with our theorem we would restrict the coefficients to the special case $(\bC,\bK)=(\Hilb^{G}(A),\Hilb^{G}_{c}(A))$.
-We then could ask whether {we have}
+In order to compare with our theorem we would restrict the coefficients to the special case {$\bC= \Hilb_{c}(A)$.} We then could ask whether {we have}

 see \eqref{gepojgregergegwgwergrweg}.
 The construction of a comparison map could proceed similarly as the construction of the map $\gamma$ in Proposition \ref{iuhugiergwergergwg} once we know that $(H,\rho,\phi)$ is absorbing in the sense of the natural generalization of Definition \ref{werogihetgergfdsf} to controlled Hilbert $A$-modules.